Animal-Assisted Intervention for Autism

 Animals are present in the lives of individuals with autism in a number of ways, from household pets to interventions with varying structures, goals, and animal species.
 The main types of animal-assisted intervention are animal-assisted activities, animal-assisted therapy, animal-assisted education, and the provision of assistance animals .

 Does research support animal-assisted intervention for autism?

 Conducting research is the best way to develop and assess effective and reliable interventions such as animal-assisted intervention.
 Research can evaluate the outcomes of a specific program and compare multiple methodologies.

 Following the public enthusiasm for animal-assisted intervention for autism, an increasing number of research teams have begun investigating the effects of animals for people with autism.
-As this field of research is emerging, our research group at the OHAIRE lab conducted a review of the scientific literature and found a growing body of studies on this topic [12, 13].
+As this field of research is emerging, our research group at the OHAIRE lab conducted two reviews of the scientific literature and found a growing body of studies on this topic [12, 13].

-Our systematic review found that, despite early positive results, many early studies investigating the effects of animal-assisted intervention for autism were characterized by a lack of scientific rigor, small sample sizes, poor study designs, or researcher bias.
+Our systematic reviews have found that, despite positive results, many early studies investigating the effects of animal-assisted intervention for autism were characterized by a lack of scientific rigor, small sample sizes, poor study designs, or researcher bias [12, 13].
 However, recent years have seen an increase in high-quality research on animal-assisted intervention for autism.
 As rigorous studies are being conducted and their findings shared, animal-assisted intervention for autism is better understood in its benefits and limitations.

-Figure: The number of scientific studies on animal-assisted intervention for autism is increasing every year.
+Figure: The number of scientific studies on animal-assisted intervention for autism has increased over time.

 What do we do at the OHAIRE lab?